Dentistry

 This issue requires a revisit to your dentist to adjust the filling to match your bite.
 A small height difference can throw off your bite and put extra pressure on the tooth, leading to the discomfort you feel when chewing.

 The second possibility is that the tooth’s nerves could be irritated.
 Drilling and filling can stress your inner pulp, especially if you have had cavities that are deep in the tooth.
-This sensitivity may fade over a few days, but if it lingers, that could be a sign of a problem.
+This sensitivity may fade over a few days, but if it persists, it may indicate a problem.

-Chewing discomfort is one factor to consider, but it raises a bigger question: Is tooth pain after a filling normal, or does it mean there’s a problem?
+Chewing discomfort is one factor to consider, but it raises a broader question: Is tooth pain after a filling normal, or does it indicate a problem?

 Show an image of a person putting an ice-pack on his cheeks

-This question does not have a definite answer, as each patient differs from one another.
+This question does not have a definitive answer, as patients differ from one another.

-Typically, soreness is to be expected, but lingering, sharp, or electrifying pain in the tooth signifies that something else is at work.
+Typically, soreness is expected, but persistent, sharp, or electric pain in the tooth indicates that something else is at work.

 These types of soreness or pain are worrisome and differ from the normal discomfort that follows a procedure.

-There are various types of pain that you could feel.
-We’ll explore them and show you what forms they would come up in.
+There are various types of pain that one may experience.
+We’ll explore them and show you what forms they would take.

 Sensitivity to Hot or Cold: